Pallab-Ghosh/Dictionary-App/README.md

 # Dictionary-App
-Its a simple Dictionary made by me..
+Its a simple Dictionary made by me.
+Use a dictionary api whcih is available in web.
+Fetch the data and show this to a user as a search result.